carlbordum/cpython/Doc/library/sysconfig.rst

 --------------

-The :mod:`sysconfig` module provides access to Python's configuration information like the list of installation paths and the configuration variables relevant for the current platform.
+The :mod:`sysconfig` module provides access to Python's configuration information like the list of installation paths, the configuration variables relevant for the current platform and the list of standard library modules.

 Configuration variables
 -----------------------